Dawson Middle School Electives Catalog

 PHOTOGRAPHY 5

-In this class, students are introduced to basic theater arts concepts using various creative drama techniques that build confidence and trust and stimulate imagination and movement through role-playing.
-Through theater games and activities, students will learn to take risks, lose their inhibitions, and gain trust in themselves and others.
-The culminating event is the public performance of a student-selected, one-act play.
+Students are introduced to basic theater arts concepts using various creative drama techniques.
+Through theater games and role-playing activities, students build confidence, take risks, lose inhibitions, and gain trust in themselves and others.
+The culminating event is a public performance of a student-selected, one-act play.
 This is a semester-long course.

-This course will help students explore different mediums, grow their artistic skillset, and navigate creative ideas.
-Each month offers a new prompt such as materials, artists, artistic movements, and Elements of Art vocabulary.
-Further, in-class discussions will give students the skills needed to express the message behind their works of art.
+This course helps students explore different mediums, grow their artistic skills, and navigate creative ideas.
+Each month offers a new prompt such as materials, artists, artistic movements, and the Elements of Art vocabulary.
+In-class discussions allow students to express the message behind their works of art.
 Self-reflection, critique, and revision are some of the key components of this class, right alongside fun.
 This is a semester-long course.

 • 6th Grade Electives